 BAR is a scholarly journal on business and public administration published quarterly since 2004 by ANPAD (Brazilian Academy of Management).
-BAR is a fully open-access online journal that abides by the principles of COPE Ė Committee on Publication Ethics for scholarly publication.
-BAR is available in most indexing services, including SCOPUS.
+It is a fully open-access online journal that abides by the principles of COPE (Committee on Publication Ethics) and DORA (San Francisco Declaration on Research Assessment).
+It does not charge authors, readers or institutions in any way and does not organize special issues as per the request of individuals, institutions or conferences.
+BAR is available in most reputed indexing services, including SCOPUS.

 BAR publishes conceptual and empirical studies in the broad interests of business and public administration.
 Theoretical and methodological perspectives are welcome as long as they are insightful also for practice.
 To be published in BAR, documents must convey theoretical, methodological and applied advancements to the frontiers of scholarly knowledge.
-BARís editorial scope does not include teaching cases or purely applied, practitioner-oriented material.
+BAR\'s editorial scope for research articles does not include teaching cases, theoretical essays, opinion papers or purely applied practitioner-oriented technical material.

 4. Target audience

-Documents of interest include editorial prefaces, interviews with renowned scholars, original research papers, and outstanding opinion articles that challenge current paradigms or describe unique experiences on the application of theories.
+Documents of interest for a BAR issue include editorial prefaces (section "Editorial"), interviews with renowned scholars (section "Interview"), original studies (section "Research articles") and outstanding opinion articles that challenge current paradigms or describe unique experiences on the application of theories (section "Thinking Outside the Box").
 All submitted documents must be unpublished and not be under consideration for publication in any other venue.
-Previous publication in conference proceedings would not violate the originality requirements, but we recommend that all situations are first discussed with the editorial office.
-Submissions must be in English and are subject to double-blind peer review.
-Opinion articles may be invited.
+Previous publication in conference proceedings would not violate the originality requirements, but we recommend that all situations are first discussed with the editorial office and informed in the cover letter upon submission.
+Submissions must be in English and are subject to editorial screening and double-blind peer review.

 6. Editorial boards

 The EPC, also known as the advisory board, consists of:

 The EPC is responsible for: